defenseunicorns/build-hugo-docs/README.md

 Add `.hugo-docs.yaml` config file

-run `hugodocs` to do transformtion of Docusaurus to Hugo.
+run `hugodocs` to do the transformation of Docusaurus to Hugo.